-The general subject of each matter to be considered while the public is excluded, the reason for passing this resolution in relation to each matter, and the specific grounds under section 48(1) of the Local Government Official Information and Meetings Act 1987 for the passing of this resolution are as follows:
+The general subject of the matters to be considered while the public is excluded, the reason for passing this resolution in relation to each matter, and the specific grounds for excluding the public, as specified by s 48(1) of the Local Government Official Information and Meetings Act 1987, are set out below:

-General subject of each matter to be considered Reason for passing this resolution in relation to each matter Ground(s) under section 48(1) for the passing of this resolution 1 Put in name of report Good reason to withhold exists under Section 7.
-That the public conduct of the relevant part of the proceedings of the meeting would be likely to result in the disclosure of information for which good reason for withholding exists.
-Section 48(1)(a) 2 Good reason to withhold exists under Section 7.
-That the public conduct of the relevant part of the proceedings of the meeting would be likely to result in the disclosure of information for which good reason for withholding exists.
-Section 48(1)(a) 3 Good reason to withhold exists under Section 7.
-That the public conduct of the relevant part of the proceedings of the meeting would be likely to result in the disclosure of information for which good reason for withholding exists.
-Section 48(1)(a)

-4 Hearings To enable the Committee to That the exclusion of the public Committee consider the application and from the whole or the relevant part submissions. of the proceedings of the meeting OR is necessary to enable the To enable the Committee to consider the objection to fees and charges.
-OR Council/Committee to deliberate in private on its decision or recommendation in any proceedings where : To ena To enable the Committee to. i) a right of appeal lies to any Court or tribunal against the final decision of the Council/Committee in those proceedings; or ii) the local authority is required, by any enactment, to make a recommendation in respect of the matter that is the subject of those proceedings.
-Use (i) for the RMA hearings and (ii) for hearings under LGA such as objections to Development Contributions or hearings under the Dog Control Act s.
-48(1)(d).
-This resolution is made in reliance on sections 49(1)(a) of the Legal Covernment Official
+Meeting Item No. and subject Reason for excluding the public Grounds for excluding the public To prevent the disclosure of information which would- be contrary to the provisions of a specified enactment; or constitute contempt of court or of the House of Representatives (s.48(1)(b)).
+To consider a recommendation made by an Ombudgman (s.
+48(1)(c)) Ombudsman (s.
+48(1)(c)).To deliberate on matters relating to proceedings where:i. a right of appeal lies to a court or tribunal against the final decision of the councils in those proceedings; orii. the council is required, by an enactment, to make a recommendation in respect of the matter that is the subject of those application or objection under the Marine Farming Act 1971 (s.48(1)(d)).

-This resolution is made in reliance on sections 48(1)(a) of the Local Government Official Information and Meetings Act 1987 and the particular interest or interests protected by section 7 of that Act, which would be prejudiced by the holding of the relevant part of the proceedings of the meeting in public are as follows:

-Item No Interest Enable any local authority holding the information to carry on, without prejudice or disadvantage, negotiations (including commercial and industrial negotiations) (Schedule 7(2)(i)) Protect the privacy of natural persons, including that of deceased natural persons (Schedule 7(2)(a)) Maintain legal professional privilege (Schedule 7(2)(g)) Prevent the disclosure or use of official information for improper gain or improper advantage (Schedule 7(2)(j))
+Meeting Item No. and subject Reason for excluding the public Grounds for excluding the public To carry on, without prejudice or disadvantage, negotiations (including commercial and industrial negotiations) (s 7(2)(i)).
+To protect the privacy of natural persons, including that of deceased natural persons (s 7(2)(a)).
+To maintain legal professional privilege (s 7(2)(g)).
+To prevent the disclosure or use of official information for improper gain or advantage (s.
+7(2)(j)).
+To protect information which if public would; i. disclose a trade secret; or ii. unreasonably prejudice the commercial position of the person who supplied or who is the subject of the information (s 7(2)(b)).
+To avoid serious offence to Tikanga Māori, or the disclosure of the location of waahi tapu in relation to an application under the RMA 1991 for; an heritage order, (s 7(2)(ba)).
+To protect information which is subject to an obligation of confidence where the making available of the information would be likely to: prejudice the supply of similar information, or information from the same source, where it is in the public interest that such information should continue to be supplied; or ii. would be likely otherwise to damage the public interest (s 7(2)(c)).

-Item No Interest Protect information where the making available of the information (i) would disclose a trade secret; or (ii) would be likely unreasonably to prejudice the commercial position of the person who supplied or who is the subject of the information (Schedule 7(2)(b)) In the case only of an application for a resource consent, or water conservation order, or a requirement for a designation or heritage order, under the Resource Management Act 1991, to avoid serious offence to Tikanga Māori , or to avoid the disclosure of the location of waahi tapu (Schedule 7(2)(ba)) Protect information which is subject to an obligation of confidence or which any person has been or could be compelled to provide under the authority of any enactment, where the making available of the information - (i) would be likely to prejudice the supply of similar information, or information from the same source, and it is in the public interest that such information should continue to be supplied; or (ii) would be likely otherwise to damage the public interest (Schedule 7(2)(c)) Avoid prejudice to measures protecting the health or safety of members of the public (Schedule 7(2)(d)) Avoid prejudice to measures that prevent or mitigate material loss to members of the public (Schedule 7(2)(e)) Maintain the effective conduct of public affairs through the protection of members or officers or employees of the Council, and persons to whom Section 2(5) of the Local Government Official Information and Meetings Act 1987 applies in the course of their duty, from improper pressure or harassment (Schedule 7(2)(f)(ii)).
-Enable any local authority holding the information to carry out, without prejudice or disadvantage, commercial activities (Schedule 7(2)(h))
+Meeting Item No. and subject Reason for excluding the public Grounds for excluding the public To avoid prejudice to measures protecting the health or safety of members of the public (s 7(2)(d)).
+To avoid prejudice to measures that prevent or mitigate material loss to members of the public (s 7(2)(e)).
+To maintain the effective conduct of public affairs by protecting members or employees of the Council in the course of their duty, from improper pressure or harassment (s 7(2)(f)(ii)).
+To enable the council to carry out, without prejudice or disadvantage, commercial activities (s 7(2)(h)).

-THAT XXXX be permitted to remain at this meeting, after the public has been excluded, because of their knowledge of XXXX.
-This knowledge, which will be of assistance in relation to the matter to be discussed, is relevant to that matter because XXXX.
+2. That (name of person(s)) is permitted to remain at this meeting after the public has been excluded because of their knowledge of (specify topic under discussion).
+This knowledge, which will be of assistance in relation to the matter to be discussed, is relevant to that matter because (specify).
+(Delete if inapplicable.)

-Appendix 3: Motions and amendments (option A)
+Appendix 3: Motions and amendments (Option A)